1. Take sample

 What does a negative test result mean?

-A negative result means that no high-risk HPV types were detected, indicating a low risk for HPV-related changes.
+A negative result means that no high-risk HPV types have been detected, indicating a low risk for HPV-related changes.

-Many HPV infections are asymptomatic and resolve on their own.
-However, certain high-risk types can cause long-term cellular changes that may develop into cancer.
+Many HPV infections are asymptomatic and disappear on their own.
+However, certain high-risk types can cause long-term cell changes that may develop into cancer.
 Early detection allows for timely preventive measures.